Income & Work

 How Annual Leave Is Paid

 When you take annual leave, you are generally paid as if you had worked — your ordinary pay continues during your time off.
 This is the whole point of paid leave: you can rest or travel without losing income.
-In some systems, additional amounts such as leave loading may apply on top, depending on the rules covering your employment.

 What Happens to Unused Leave